supercharge/docs/development.md

 ## Accessing Supercharge Classes
 The Supercharge framework provides a solid core for your application.
-You may pull out classes from the framework and integrate them into your app.
+You may pull out classes from the framework and use them into your app.

-The framework offers two options to access classes from the framework's core:
+You have two options to access Supercharge framework classes:

 1. Destructure the needed classes
 2. Import “namespace-like” each class individually